Annie Goldson

-Anne 'Annie' Veronica Goldson ONZM is a New Zealand journalism and film academic specialising in documentaries.
+Anne Veronica Goldson ONZM is a New Zealand journalism and film academic specialising in documentaries.
 Her films include Punitive Damage, Georgie Girl, Brother Number One and Kim Dotcom: Caught in the Web.

 Career

 Goldson has a BSc from Otago University, a Diploma in Journalism from Canterbury University, a Master of Arts from New York University and a PhD from the University of Auckland.
 The title of her doctoral thesis was A claim to truth: documentary, politics, production.
-She is currently a professor at of Media and Communication at the University of Auckland.
+She is currently a professor of Media and Communication at the University of Auckland.

-Honours and recognition
+Honours and awards

 Goldson was made an Officer of the New Zealand Order of Merit in 2007 for services to film and was elected a Fellow of the Royal Society of New Zealand in 2007.
 She was awarded the Humanities Aronui Medal by Royal Society Te Apārangi in 2021.
+In 2023, she received an Arts Foundation of New Zealand Laureate Award.